MaheepChaudhary/Transformer-from-Scratch/Readme.md

 <!-- please write about this image also -->

 ### 🙋🏻‍♂️ Open Questions:
-1. Is it somehow related to Fourier series and sin and cos defined on the circle.
-2. Why are we using $10000$ as the base for the power of the sinusoidal function?
-3. Why are we using the power of $(\frac{2*i}{d_{model}})$?
-4. Is there any better positional encoding method?
-How much does this positional encoding affect the model?
+1. Is there any better positional encoding method?
+2. How much does this positional encoding affect the model and overall generalization?

 ## 🎀🙇🏻 Acknowledgements: